dashpay/docs/developers/translating.rst

 - `Dash translation projects <https://www.transifex.com/dash>`_
 - `Dash translators team <https://www.transifex.com/dash/teams>`_

-In general, languages with minimal regional variantion are to be translated into the common language (rather than regional) target.
+In general, languages with minimal regional variation are to be translated into the common language (rather than regional) target.
 Portuguese, for example, is simply translated into the ``pt`` target language, rather than two separate target languages ``pt_BR`` and